HackBio-Genomics-One-B/Genomics-One-B/README.md

 click on the Multiple datasets icon<br/>
 select several files by keeping the ``Ctrl`` (or ``COMMAND``) key pressed and clicking on all 4 FASTQ files

-# 3️⃣ Mapping reads to reference
+# 3️⃣ STEP 3 - MAPPING READS TO REFERENCE GENOME

 ### Tool: ``BWA-mem``
 ### 🎯 Parameters: <br/>